vostok/hercules/hercules-protocol/README.md

 ## Naming convention

-Name of tag has following restrictions:
+The tag name has following restrictions:
-- Length in bytes does not exceed 255,
+- Length in bytes does not exceed `255`,
+- String is not empty,
-- String of alphanumeric characters and underscores `[a-zA-Z0-9_]`.
+- String of `[a-zA-Z0-9_.-]` characters only: alphanumeric characters, underscores `_`, dots `.` and minus signs `-`.

-Tag's name is case sensitive.
+Note that the tag name is case sensitive.
+Thus, uniform case is preferred to avoid inconsistency: choose one of `camelCase`, `kebab-case` or `snake_case` you like.

 ### HPath
 [HPath](./doc/h-path.md) describes hierarchy of tags.